Schema architecture

 Each typed array accepts only its matching entity type.
 A documentation group uses as many or as few arrays as needed:

-The optional purpose property on the root document describes what the design system is for, who it serves, and when teams should or should not adopt it.
-This is a system-level property — it applies to the design system as a whole, not to each entity.
+The optional purpose property on the root document describes the design system: what it is for, who it serves, and when teams should or should not adopt it.
+This is a system-level property; it applies to the design system as a whole, not to each entity.

 PropertyTypeRequiredDescription